vikash32/indexing-mysql-table-into-solr/README.md

 That's All

-For any issues please free to mail me at sincerevikash@gmail.com i would be glad to help.
+For any confusion on above understanding, please feel free to mail me at sincerevikash@gmail.com i would be glad to help.